Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/index.md

 ####Example calculation
 In this battery lifetime calculation scenario the target meters send a 35 byte long ('L-Field') wireless M-Bus telegram constantly every 10 seconds.
-This behavior is for example very similar to a 'Hydrus' ultrasonic water meter of Diehl Metering2.
+This behavior is for example very similar to a 'Hydrus' ultrasonic water meter of [**Diehl Metering**](https://www.diehl.com/metering/){: target="_blank"}.
 The Diehl meter itself has a specified battery life time of 12 years.
-Because of the mentioned 10 second send interval it is sufficient to configure the bridge for a wireless M-Bus listen period of 20 seconds by setting the bridge configuration parameter cmodeDurSec to a value of 20 (refer to section 4.3.2).
+Because of the mentioned 10 second send interval it is sufficient to configure the bridge for a wireless M-Bus listen period of 20 seconds by setting the bridge configuration parameter cmodeDurSec to a value of 20 (refer to section "wMBUS bridge parameters").
 This will ensure that all meters of interest sent their consumption telegrams at least onces during the configured listen period of the bridge.
 For a worst-case battery-lifetime calculation the weakest possible LoRaWAN connectivity has